elliott1796/8bitday/README.md

-Python Code to switch background between bitday wallpapers, based on time of day and yahoo weather sunrise/sunset.
+Python Code to switch background between bitday wallpapers, it's based on time of day and yahoo weather sunrise/sunset.

 Images from http://bitday.me/